avinashkranjan/Amazing-Python-Scripts/Mini Audacity/README.md

-# Removing background noise from a audio file just like "Audacity"
+# Removing background noise from an audio file just like "Audacity"

 Used some of the python libraries to filter the background noise to get a clear audio file